Loading...

 How to consume Guava | Tea With Milk without glucose spikes

-Reduce the portion size of guava and tea with milk to manage the glucose spike more effectively.
+Reduce the portion size of guava and tea with milk.
+Smaller portions can help in managing glucose levels better.

-Include a source of protein, such as a handful of nuts or a boiled egg, to help slow down the absorption of sugars.
+Include a source of protein like a handful of almonds or a boiled egg with your meal to slow down the digestion and absorption of sugars.

 healthspan-mbl